TihamiDev/EduSynth-ERP/README.md

 ## Project Screenshots

-Below are a few screenshots showcasing key features of SyncSphere.
+Below are a few screenshots showcasing key features.

 > **Note:** There are still multiple pages that have not been added here.